 You also must be aware of and apply security updates and security patches as they are released for the software used to create and maintain the application and/or website.

 Applications provided through cPanel or similar services on a University-maintained device will be scanned for vulnerabilities before being made operational, and any vulnerability should be addressed.
 If serious vulnerabilities in such an application are observed after initial implementation, the website will be suspended until the vulnerabilities have been remedied.

 Applications downloaded for mobile devices may also pose security risks and should be installed only when there is confidence they are secure.

 Discovering Gaps in Security

-If you encounter or observe a gap in system or network security, you must report the gap to the appropriate office or authority, which may be the OIT Help Desk, the Library Systems Office, or the appropriate system authority, either within or outside the University.
+If you encounter or observe a gap in system or network security, you must report the gap to the appropriate office or authority, which may be the OIT Support and Operations Center, the Library Systems Office, or the appropriate system authority, either within or outside the University.
 You must refrain from exploiting any such gaps in security.

 Your Responsibility Regarding Shared IT Resources